conan-io/conan-io.github.io/_posts/2021-11-10-New-conan-release-1-42.markdown

 comments: false
 title: "Conan 1.42 : New Conan XcodeDeps multi-config generator for Xcode, added new OSX version 12.0 (Monterey), easier aggregated environment deactivation."
-meta_title: "Version 1.42 of Conan C++ Package Manager is Released"
-meta_description: "The new version features include New Conan XcodeDeps multi-config generator for Xcode, added new OSX Monterey version, easier aggregated environment deactivation and much more..."
+description: "The new version features include New Conan XcodeDeps multi-config generator for Xcode, added new OSX Monterey version, easier aggregated environment deactivation and much more..."
 ---